 - advertise for credits (see more in the next section)

 - pay any debts/liabilities (including filing your final tax return and paying any balances owing)

-Typically your executor will find out about your debts and liabilities by reviewing bank records and credit card statements, personal papers, tax assessments, talking to family members, or reviewing email or physical mail.
-It is incredibly helpful to put together an list of your assets and your debts/liabilities and store it with your will so your executor doesn’t have to hunt this information down
+Typically your executor will find out about your debts and liabilities by reviewing bank records and credit card statements, personal papers, tax assessments, talking to family members, or reviewing emails or physical mail.
+It is incredibly helpful to put together a list of your assets and your debts/liabilities and store it with your will so your executor doesn’t have to hunt this information down.

 How Do Creditors Know That I’ve Passed Away, And What Rights Do They Have To Collect On Debts?